CleverCloud/documentation/content/doc/find-help/troubleshooting.md

 ```

 You can find your deployment url under the Clever Cloud console in your application's information menu.
+{{% /details %}}

-## Fail to push to a repository
+{{% details title="Fail to push to a repository" closed="true" %}}

 It might be because your SSH agent is not properly configured.
 Please check [the SSH documentation page]({{< ref "doc/account/ssh-keys-management#i-maybe-have-ssh-keys-i-want-to-check" >}}).
+{{% /details %}}

+## Deployments issues

+{{% details title="Activating the troubleshooting mode" closed="true" %}}

+Sometimes, when something goes wrong during the deployment, it can be hard to find out what happens.
+The troubleshoot mode allows you to keep the instances up while you find out what has happened.
+Additionally, the troubleshoot mode increases the overall verbosity of the deployment process.

+To enable this mode, simply add `CC_TROUBLESHOOT=true` to your environment variables.

+{{% /details %}}

-## Node application failed to deploy silently
+{{% details title="Node application failed to deploy silently" closed="true" %}}

 This kind of silent error may be due to the server port your have setup in your application.
 Make sure your application is listening on port 8080.
 Most of the time, this simple line could do the trick in your main JS file: